kylescudder/vscodetodo/README.md

-Fields now use VSCode dark theme colours to make it easier to see Removed colours from ToDo lists (looked a bit crap) Categories are now collapsable (styling on this to come, functionality more important) Input fields have been reduced in size to fit in more.
+Fields now use VSCode dark theme colours to make it easier to see Removed colours from ToDo lists (looked a bit crap) Categories are now collapsable (styling on this to come, functionality more important) Input fields have been reduced in size to fit in more and themeing is now using vscode style variables.

 pls be nice ☺